MicrosoftDocs/iis-docs/iis/install/installing-iis-7/how-to-install-aspnet-11-with-iis-on-vista-and-windows-2008.md

 ---
 title: "How to install ASP.NET 1.1 with IIS7 on Vista and Windows 2008"
 author: walterov
-description: "You can use the Web Platform Installer (Web PI) to easily install IIS, and applications that run on IIS.
-The Web PI is a free, lightweight tool that lets you..." ms.date: 06/03/2008 ms.assetid: 6b0e9ceb-a1b5-4d31-ae0b-2ddda487161a msc.legacyurl: /learn/install/installing-iis-7/how-to-install-aspnet-11-with-iis-on-vista-and-windows-2008
+description: "How to install ASP.NET 1.1 with IIS7 on Vista and Windows 2008..."
+ms.date: 06/03/2008
+ms.assetid: 6b0e9ceb-a1b5-4d31-ae0b-2ddda487161a
+msc.legacyurl: /learn/install/installing-iis-7/how-to-install-aspnet-11-with-iis-on-vista-and-windows-2008